OUR PART # FIREFACE-UFX

 Large Diaphragm Cardioid Condenser Microphone

-Designed for critical home/project/professional studio applications and live performance, this side-address cardioid studio condenser delivers exceptional detail and low noise.
-Equipped with a switchable 80Hz high-pass filter and 10dB pad, ...
+Designed for critical home/project/professional studio applications and live performance, the Audio-Technica AT2035 side-address cardioid studio condenser delivers exceptional detail and low noise.
+Equipped with a switchable 80Hz ...

 The Shure SM58 has been one of the best microphones for live vocals for over 50 years.Introduced in 1966 the SM58 revolutionized performance microphones, providing an easy to hold, rugged and high sonic quality microphone for the first ...